 Measure the distance from your cat’s belly to the floor; this is the ideal height to install the cat door.
 Try to ensure that the cat door opens out onto a sheltered area rather than an open space.
 Open spaces make cats feel vulnerable as they feel more susceptible to being ambushed.
 If your cat feels safe going in and out of the cat door then they will feel happier using it.
-If you do need to install the cat door in a more open location, position objects, such as plant pots or a bench, around the cat flap for your cat to hide behind when they go in and out of the house.
+If you do need to install the cat door in a more open location, position objects, such as plant pots or a bench, around the cat door for your cat to hide behind when they go in and out of the house.

 Entice your cat with treats

 With the installation out of the way, it’s time to start teaching your cat how to use their new cat door.
 Cats love treats, so what better way to encourage your cat than with a tasty tit bit!
-Place your cat’s favorite treat on the opposite side of the cat door to tempt them through.
+Place your cat’s favourite treat on the opposite side of the cat door to tempt them through.
 Make sure this is taken out of your cat's daily food allowance so that they don't overindulge.

 Add your cat’s scent